Smoothing and adaptation of shifted P\'olya Tree ensembles: Discussion.

-Here we focused on the density model but the ideas developed should apply more generally to other settings, e.g. nonparametric regression, which is left for further work.
+Another intriguing research direction is extending this work to higher dimensions, where the sample space is instead $[0;1)^d$, with $d$ potentially large.
+Though Pólya Trees in this setting exists, the definition of forest aggregations is not straightforward.
+It is necessary to define the partition shifts carefully so that the ’limiting continuous’ prior on ’continuous forests’ enjoys good properties.
+We see in the next section that the elements of a B-spline basis appear naturally in the limit with our aggregation of piecewise constant maps.
+In higher dimensions, with well-defined shifts, it should be possible to recreate a tensor-product basis so that our analysis applies as well.

 Also, we have left aside the question of the computation of the posterior induced by our new priors.
-This was not the main purpose of this article and consequently, we do not investigate this further here.
-Even though the conjugacy property of single Pólya Trees is lost through aggregation, usual methods such as MCMC can still be used.
-Another interesting direction of research is to extend this work to higher dimensions, where the sample space is rather $[0;1)^d$, with $d$ potentially large.
+It was not the primary purpose of this article, and consequently, we do not investigate this further here.
+Even though the conjugacy property of single Pólya Trees is lost through aggregation, usual methods such as MCMC should apply.
+Although we discussed its shortcomings, a simplified prior with no treatment near the frontier of $\Omega$ has the convenient upside that its posterior is explicit.
+To illustrate the behavior of such a Bayesian forest, we present some numerical experiments based on this prior in Section \ref{simulations} of the Appendix.

+Finally, in the present work, we adapt ideas developed in the study of frequentist estimators in \cite{2014arXiv1407.3939A} to obtain optimal Bayesian posterior rates for arbitrary regularities.
+Yet, extending these new optimality results to frequentist random forests is not straightforward.
+Interestingly, the Bayesian framework seems more conducive to developing methods that attain optimal rates for high regularities: for instance, Bayesian mixtures of Gaussians can adapt to arbitrary regularities (see \cite{MR2735885}), even though the Gaussian kernel has order $1$.
+This contrasts with frequentist Gaussian kernel estimators, which are suboptimal for higher regularities.
+Therefore, Bayesian forest posteriors could also have an advantage over frequentist random forests.